sivakar12/seattle-airbnb-nanodegree-project/README.md

 * data-science-blog - folder containing the Gatsby blog

 # Blog Post
-The blog post can be found at https://sivakar12.github.io/seattle-airbnb-nanodegree-project/
+The blog post can be found at https://sivakar12.github.io/seattle-airbnb-nanodegree-project/seattle-airbnb/

+# Acknowledgements
+1. Udacity Data Scientist Nanodegree program
+2. Documentation of the libraries mentioned above